 \subsection{Experimental Details}

-The proposed model is assessed through experiments conducted on the DEAP and SEED datasets, both of which are publicly available and extensively used in emotion recognition studies.
+The proposed model is assessed through experiments conducted on the DEAP, SEED, and DREAMER datasets, which are publicly available and extensively used in emotion recognition studies.
 To validate the model's performance, we perform cross-dataset testing by training it on one dataset and evaluating it on another.